Evdlaar/sp_WhatsupQueryStore/readme.md

 After installation you can run the Stored Procedure as follows:

+**
+EXEC sp_WhatsupQueryStore
+    @dbname,
-**EXEC sp_WhatsupQueryStore @dbname, @timewindow, @topqueries**
+	@timewindow,
+	@topqueries,
+	@return_store_config,
+	@return_forced_plans,
+	@return_top_duration,
+	@return_top_cpu,
+	@return_top_log_read,
+	@return_top_log_write,
+	@return_top_phys_read

+**

 - @dbname : specify the database name that has Query Store data you want to analyze.
 - @timewindow : specify the time in hours the data aggragation has to go back.
-For instance, a '1' will return the top n queries executed in the last hour.
+For instance, a '1' will return the top n queries executed in the last hour. (optional)
 - @topqueries : specify how many queries you want to return in the results.
-For instance, a '10' will return the top 10 queries.
+For instance, a '10' will return the top 10 queries. (optional)
+- @return_store_config : show or hide the Query Store configuration window.
+A '0' indicates not returning the window, a '1' returns the window.
+'1' is set as the default. (optional)
+- @return_forced_plans : show or hide the Forced Query Store plans window.
+A '0' indicates not returning the window, a '1' returns the window.
+'1' is set as the default. (optional)
+- @return_top_duration : show or hide the Top queries based on avg. duration window.
+A '0' indicates not returning the window, a '1' returns the window.
+'1' is set as the default. (optional)
+- @return_top_cpu : show or hide the Top queries based on avg.
+CPU time window.
+A '0' indicates not returning the window, a '1' returns the window.
+'1' is set as the default. (optional)
+- @return_top_log_read : show or hide the Top queries based on avg. logical read IO.
+A '0' indicates not returning the window, a '1' returns the window.
+'1' is set as the default. (optional)
+- @return_top_log_write : show or hide the Top queries based on avg. logical write IO.
+A '0' indicates not returning the window, a '1' returns the window.
+'1' is set as the default. (optional)
+- @return_top_phys_read : show or hide the Top queries based on avg. physical read IO.
+A '0' indicates not returning the window, a '1' returns the window.
+'1' is set as the default. (optional)

 The sp_WhatsupQueryStore Stored Procedure is developed and maintained by Enrico van de Laar (@evdlaar).